Nala Damajanti: Early life

-Acrobatic career
+Career

-After developing her skills, she toured in America and joined Barnum's famous circus troupe in 1885.
+After developing her skills, Poupon toured in America and joined Barnum's famous circus troupe in 1885 as Nala Damajanti.
 She then returned to Paris to perform at the Folies Bergère (debuting on 18 February 1887).

-The revelation of Nala Damajanti's given name was prompted by a lawsuit, in which the plaintiff had confused her with another person.
+The revelation of Poupon's given name was prompted by a lawsuit, in which the plaintiff had confused her with another person.
 As Poupon was scheduled to depart for Hamburg in the near future, with her eight enormous boas, she allowed her true identity to be revealed to have the case resolved as soon as possible.

-Most Nala Damajanti posters claim that she was a Hindu, and the name is apparently a combination of the names of husband-and-wife characters from the Indian epic the Mahabharata, Nala and Damajanti.

 Henry Drewal indicated that in Hamburg, Germany, a professional animal dealer named Breitwieser who often worked as a specialist snake procurer with the Tierpark Hagenbeck, a famous zoo in Hamburg, returned from a supposed trip to Asia with a new wife who performed as a snake charmer under the name of Maladamajaute, starting around 1880.

 Drewal supposed that she might have come from Samoa or Borneo.
 Lademann-Priemer goes to some lengths to demonstrate the possibility of this idea.
 Lorenz Hagenbeck, son of Carl Hagenbeck, the zoo's founder, recalled in his autobiography that Breitwieser's wife had "done stage business with snakes" and that Breitwieser had been a showman at one time.

 Carl Hagenbeck fondly recalled her in a section of his 1909 autobiography Von Tieren und Menschen, though in the 1912 abridged English translation, that portion was omitted.
 Hagenbeck refers to her as a "Provençalin" (a native of Provence).
 He further relates that she married an (unnamed) circus ceiling-walker, and they developed an innovative snake taming technique that allowed them to create an extremely successful act that toured America under the name Nala Damajante to much acclaim.
-Hagenbeck remarks that she was his best snake customer for some time and describes her as having an extraordinarily graceful figure, with large, attractive dark eyes, and long unusually dark hair.